StackCoin/LuckyPot/README.md

 # LuckyPot

-A bot that implments a lottery system ontop of StackCoin
+Discord bot that implements a lottery system on-top of StackCoin.